burnssa/ai-alignment-research/criminal-planning-geometry/README.md

 - Effect should concentrate in mid-to-late layers
 - Base models may show no or weak linear structure

+### Experimental Findings

+See **[EXPERIMENT_OUTCOMES.md](./EXPERIMENT_OUTCOMES.md)** for detailed results from experiments on Llama 3.1-8B and Llama 3.2-3B model pairs, including:
+- Quantitative comparison of probe performance across models
+- Layer localization analysis
+- Open questions about interpretation of results

 ## Related Work

 This experiment builds on methodology from: